Intimate (Smokey Robinson album)

-Intimate is a studio album by Smokey Robinson, released in 1999 on Motown Records.
+Intimate is the seventeenth studio album by American singer-songwriter Smokey Robinson, released in 1999 on Motown Records.
 The album rose to No. 28 on the Billboard Top R&B/Hip-Hop Albums chart.

 It was nominated for a Grammy Award for Best Traditional R&B Vocal Performance.

 Overview

 The album was his first in over seven years and marked a return to Motown Records.
 Artists such as The Emotions and Gerald Albright guested on the album.

 The album had two singles: "Easy to Love" and "Sleepin' In".
 Music videos were made for both singles.

 Critical reception

 Alan Light for Vibe feels the album relies "too heavily on dated synthesizer washes and 'romantic' tinkly percussion", but Robinson's voice is "just as lovely, just as pure and clean, as ever."
 Andrew Hamilton of AllMusic doesn't think Intimate rates with his albums from the 1970s, calling the results "merely adequate" but says it "is a fine comeback by Mr. Motown."